octobroid/oc-elastic-apm-plugin/README.md

-# Elastic APM for OctoberCMS (based on arkaitzgarro Package)
+# Elastic APM for OctoberCMS (based on arkaitzgarro/elastic-apm-laravel Package)

 Elastic APM agent for v2 intake API.
-Compatible with Laravel 6+.
+Compatible with Laravel 5.5+.

 ## Prerequisites